pyeventsourcing/eventsourcing/README.md

 Start by defining a domain entity.
 The entity's constructor should accept the values it needs to initialize its variables.

-In the example below, an Example entity inherits a Created a Discarded event.
+In the example below, an Example entity inherits a Created and Discarded event.
 The Example's constructor method accepts Created events.

     from eventsourcing.domain.model.entity import EventSourcedEntity